 On October 7, 2021, we adopted the 2021 Plan, under which we may grant equity-based incentive awards to attract, motivate and retain the talent for which it competes.
-The maximum number of shares that may be issued pursuant to the 2021 Plan is the sum of (a) 4,079,427 ordinary shares plus (and without the need to further amend the Plan) (b) on January 1 of each calendar year beginning on January 1, 2022 and ending on and including January 1, 2031, a number of Shares equal to the lesser of: (i) 5% of the total number of ordinary shares outstanding on December 31 of the immediately preceding calendar year, and (ii) an amount determined by the Board, if so determined prior to the January 1 of the calendar year in which the increase will occur.
+The maximum number of shares that may be issued pursuant to the 2021 Plan is the sum of (a) 4,079,427 ordinary shares plus (and without the need to further amend the Plan) (b) on January 1 of each calendar year beginning on January 1, 2022 and ending on and including January 1, 2031, a number of ordinary shares equal to the lesser of: (i) 5% of the total number of ordinary shares outstanding on December 31 of the immediately preceding calendar year, and (ii) an amount determined by the Board, if so determined prior to the January 1 of the calendar year in which the increase will occur.
 In addition, any remaining ordinary shares reserved and available for issuance under the 2016 Plan can be issued pursuant to the 2021 Plan.
-As of December 31, 2022, there were 5,488,273 ordinary shares subject to options under the 2021 plan and 1,168,414 ordinary shares reserved and available for issuance under the 2016 Plan.
-Following the enlargement of the reserved and available option pool on January 1, 2023, there were total of 3,223,623 ordinary shares reserved and available for issuance under the 2012 Plan.
+As of December 31, 2023, there were 7,253,183 ordinary shares subject to options under the 2021 plan and 308,334 ordinary shares reserved and available for issuance under the 2021 Plan.
+Following the increase in the size of the reserved and available option pool on December 26, 2023, by an additional 3,655,415 ordinary shares, there were a total of 4,266,661 ordinary shares reserved and available for issuance under the 2021 Plan.